Pterostylis grandiflora: Taxonomy and naming

 Pterostylis grandiflora was first formally described in 1810 by Robert Brown and the description was published in the Prodromus Florae Novae Hollandiae et Insulae Van Diemen.
 The specific epithet (grandiflora) is derived from the Latin words grandis meaning "large" and flos, genitive floris meaning flower".

 Distribution and habitat

-The cobra greenhood grows in moist shady places in forest on the coast and tablelands of southern Queensland, New South Wales, Victoria and Tasmania.
+Cobra greenhood grows in moist shady places in forest on the coast and tablelands of southern Queensland, New South Wales, Victoria and Tasmania.

 Conservation

 Pterostylis grandiflora is classified as "rare" under the Tasmanian Government Threatened Species Protection Act 1995.

 Use in horticulture

 Although easier to grow than many other greenhoods, the superb greenhood is mainly only grown by orchid enthusiasts.
 It must be kept dry in the dormant stage and kept moist in 50% sunlight during the growth and flowering stage.